Can We Keep the Sabbath Any Day of the Week?

 Did the days of the week get mixed up?

 No, skipping ten days really had no bearing on the sequence of the weekdays.
-October 4 of 1582 was a Thursday.
-October 15, the next day, was on a Friday.
+October 4, 1582, was a Thursday.
+The next day, October 15, was a Friday.

 The day of the week didn’t change—only the date.
 The seventh day was still the seventh day, except it was the 16th instead of the 6th.